-Northumberland with it’s historic towns so you can look forward to exploring historic battles, castles and ruins.
+Northumbria with it’s historic towns so you can look forward to exploring historic battles, castles and ruins.
 It boasts a rugged coastline with sandy and pebbled beaches.
-Northumberland is the least populated county so you won’t feel crowded when visiting the array of sites.
-It has beautiful landscapes which are protected as Northumberland National Park.
+The least populated county so you won’t feel crowded when visiting the array of sites.

 The North East is famous for its rich heritage, stunning coastline and hospitality.
 North East is home to some of the best restaurants in the country.
 There are dozens of stunning film locations.
 Harry Potter, Macbeth and Robin Hood-Prince of Thieves all have their roots here.
 Explore charming seaside towns and the country’s largest forest.